 Amarillo is the 14th-largest city in Texas, and it has an interesting history that revolves around ranching, oil and gas, helium, and even nuclear weapons.
 Which had led to some unique city nicknames, like Bomb City.

-These days, Amarillo’s location on Route 66 and near the Palo Duro Canyon, along with its quirky roadside attractions, make it a fun weekend destination.
+These days, its location on Route 66 and near the Palo Duro Canyon, along with its quirky roadside attractions, make it a fun weekend destination.

 Ready to learn more about this unique Texas city?
-In this Amarillo travel guide, you’ll learn about:
+This travel guide covers everything you need to know:

-Amarillo has so many fun attractions and unique things to do.
-You’ll find everything from quirky (Cadillac Ranch) to classic (Route 66) … there really is something for everyone!
+Amarillo has so many unique attractions.
+You'll find everything from quirky (Cadillac Ranch) to classic (Route 66) ... there really is something for everyone!

-Are you ready to start planning your Amarillo itinerary?
-Here are the best things to do in Amarillo!
+Are you ready to start planning your itinerary?
+Then keep reading!

 Visit the Cadillac Ranch

-The Cadillac Ranch is an Amarillo must see!
-This classic road trip destination consists of 10 graffiti-covered Cadillacs buried in a field just outside the city limits.
+The Cadillac Ranch is a must see!
+This classic road trip destination consists of 10 graffiti-covered Cadillacs buried in a field located just outside the city limits.